 - When to use it?
 Looking to understand if multiple brands are sourcing from the same facilities?
-Want to see whether a specific brand or brands are sourcing from a particular country or region of that country?
-Want to see how many of a specific Contributor’s facilities meet a certain certification?
+Want to see whether a specific brand or brands are sourcing from a particular country?
+Want to see how many facilities of a certain type are in a particular region or industrial zone?
 Combination search allows you to combine any of the individual search criteria to dig even deeper into OAR data.

 Quick tip: When running a combination search between multiple Contributors, a check box appears that reads “Show only shared facilities.”
 If you’re only looking to see overlapping facilities between the Contributors you’re searching, check that box.
 If you want to see the full lists for all Contributors you’re searching, leave it unchecked.

 Did you know that any search you run on the OAR can be downloaded into a CSV or Excel file?
 Click the download button when running a search to receive your search results in a machine-readable format.
 Or, click "Copy Link" to share your search results with others.